 Acquisitions of citizenship

 Since 2013 the Acquisitions of citizenship are obtained from the Civil Register.
-Previously are obtained from the Ministry of Justice.
+They were previously obtained from the Ministry of Justice.

 Infant deaths